brainspinner/cvasl/README.md

      ```sh
      conda env create -f environment.yml
      ```

+     Currently, you will then need to clone the repository to run the cvasl from repo.
+     We will soon have an option to create the entire environment at once from conda.

   Option B:
    * Linux users can create their own environment by hand (use